alexlaverty/alexlaverty.github.io/_posts/2024-09-15-python-photo-sync.md

 Immich was then able to detect the images and import them, after a while it was organising and sorting them

 ![alt text](/images/2024-09-15/2024-09-15_04.png)

+Feel like I'm back on top now with my photo album and have everything organised and in the correct folder and naming structure!